7-Year-Old Has 526 ‘Teeth’ Removed From His Mouth After His Parents Notice Swollen Jaw

 — Times of India (@timesofindia) July 31, 2019

-On Wednesday, Ravindranath appeared with his father and doctors who conducted the surgery and said he felt no pain from the procedure.
+On Wednesday, Ravindranath appeared with his father and the doctors who conducted the surgery and said he felt no pain from the procedure.

 Ramani said that the cause of the denticles was not clear.